drKreso/cube/README.md

 Cube
 ================

-Use this gem talk to the OLAP based backend via Xmla SOAP messages.
+Use this gem talk to the OLAP based backend via XMLA SOAP messages from Ruby.
 You can send (simple) MDX queries and get the result back in a human friendly from.

 Installation